 “Obviously we were having an effect, because all these people were clamouring to meet us,” George Harrison said.
 “Like Muhammad Ali, for instance.
 We were taken to meet him on that first trip.
 It was a big publicity thing.
 It was all part of being a Beatle, really; just getting lugged around and thrust into rooms full of press men taking pictures and asking questions.
 Muhammad Ali was quite cute … ”

 If you’re picking up on a lack of enthusiasm in Harrison’s quote, that’s because according to the PBS documentary Made in Miami, the band reportedly preferred to meet and be photographed with the champion Liston.
 Check out the video above for the full story.

-Yes, it was all a staged photo-op and the pictures that emerged — of Clay knocking out all four men with one punch and him beating his chest as they lay on the ground — are undoubtedly very silly.
+It was all a staged photo-op, and the pictures that emerged — of Clay knocking out all four men with one punch and him beating his chest as they lay on the ground — are undoubtedly very silly.
 But there’s something incredible about seeing these five men at a time when they really had no idea of how they would would help shape the world.